Resources

 Are tele-medical services for Term Insurance available for all ages?

-Most insurance companies have started tele-medical services, which means that online consultations can now be used for health checks for people across ages who hold a policy.
+Most insurance companies have started offering telemedical services, which means that online consultations can now be used for health checks for people of all ages who hold a policy.

 A rider is a provision of an insurance policy through which you can add benefits to your existing plan.
 By adding riders, you can increase the coverage of your Insurance plan.
-For example by adding a rider in your Term Insurance, you can get coverage for your pre-existing health conditions.
-People of all ages can buy riders depending upon the applicable terms.
+People of all ages can buy riders depending on the applicable terms.

-Who is a nominee for Term Insurance Policy and is there an age limit?
+Who is a nominee for the Term Insurance Policy, and is there an age limit?

-A nominee is a person who will receive the death benefit in the event of the untimely death of the insurer.
+A nominee is a person who will receive the death benefit in the event of the insurer's untimely death.
 You can designate your spouse, children, or parents as nominees.
-You have to fill in nominee details at the time of registration.
-You can also change the nominee during your policy term.
-Make sure to fill in the correct details of the nominee.
 Usually, there’s no age limit; however, it’s best to confirm the same by going through the applicable policy wordings.

 Disclaimer: The content on this page is generic and shared only for informational and explanatory purposes.
 It is based on industry experience and several secondary sources on the internet, and is subject to changes.